Meme1079/NoteSkin-Selector/README.md

 - [NoteSkin Selector](https://gamebanana.com/mods/369664)
 - Computer

+# Installation

+1. Put in the mods folder

 # Note
 - Be careful when Pressing [R] it crashes the game!
 - DO NOT PICK NORMAL SKINS IN [Pixel Mode] it crashes the game!